Last updated on December 18th, 2025.

 Schnecken roll topped with sticky pecans.

-For more cinnamon pastries, check out these Bakery Style Cinnamon Rolls, Cinnamon Babka, and the Jewish Style Brioche Cinnamon Rolls.
+If cinnamon pastries are your thing, check out these Bakery-Style Cinnamon Rolls, Cinnamon Babka, and Jewish-Style Brioche Cinnamon Rolls.

 Ingredients